Glossary of Myeloma Terms and Definitions

 Scleroderma: A connective tissue disorder characterized by tightening of the skin of the arms, face, or hands; puffy hands and feet; and joint stiffness.
 It can affect the entire body or just one part.

-Second primary malignancy (SPM): A second, unrelated primary cancer that is diagnosed after a person has been treated for cancer.
-Certain types of treatment may increase the risk of a second primary malignancy.
+Second primary malignancy (SPM): A second cancer that is unrelated to a pre-existing cancer diagnosis.
+Certain types of cancer treatment, such as chemotherapy and radiation, may increase the risk of a second primary malignancy.

 Serum: The colorless, liquid part of blood in which the blood cells are suspended.